SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 have a default access level of “internal” if you do not specify a custom access level yourself.
-This default setting means that in many cases you do not need to specify an explicit access level at all.
+This default setting means that in many cases you do not need to specify an explicit access in your code.

 .. _AccessControl_AccessLevelsForSingleTargetApps: